 There are many practical ways that students can contribute to their own personal safety.
 Using the "buddy system" when walking places during the evening is one example.
-Under no circumstances should students prop open the outside doors to the residence halls when they are locked (violators will be subject to disciplinary action).
+Under no circumstances should students prop open doors to the residence halls (violators will be subject to disciplinary action).
 Keep your room locked whenever you are absent.
 Be a partner with the university in creating a secure environment for your educational and social activities.